Management of Care: Delegation & Ethics Scenarios

 What percentage of NCLEX questions focus on Management of Care?

-Management of Care typically accounts for 17-23% of NCLEX-RN questions, making it one of the most heavily tested Client Need categories.
-For the NCLEX-PN, Coordinated Care (the equivalent category) accounts for 18-24% of questions.
+Management of Care typically accounts for 15-21% of NCLEX-RN questions, making it the single largest subcategory and one of the most heavily tested areas.
+For the NCLEX-PN, Coordinated Care (the equivalent subcategory) accounts for 18-24% of questions.
 This reflects the importance of safety, delegation, and professional responsibilities in nursing practice.

 What is the difference between assignment and delegation?